Optimisation of time-ordered processes in the finite and asymptotic regime: Sequential models and their optimization

 where $S_k$, $H_k \ \forall k $ and $\Lambda$ are sets of parameter values.

-Our goal is to optimise over this type of system, according to some figure of merit that is given by the problem at hand.
-We model this by assuming that, in each time-step, the system emits a reward (or penalty) $r_k(s_k, h_k, \lambda)$.
-Notice that this reward may be the zero function for certain $k$, so that this includes problems where only the final outcome matters as a special case.
-We shall refer to such a system from now on as a \emph{sequential model}, see Figure \ref{fig:model}.
+Our goal is to optimize over this type of system, according to some figure of merit that is given by the problem at hand.
+We model this by assuming that, in each time step, the system emits a reward (or penalty) $r_k(s_k, h_k, \lambda)$.
+Note that this reward may be the zero function for certain $k$, so that this includes problems where only the final outcome matters as a special case.
+We shall refer to such a system from now on as a \emph{sequential model} (see Fig.~\ref{fig:model}).